IgniteUI/igniteui-documentation/topics/01_General-and-Getting-Started/00_Adding IgniteUI Controls to an MVC Project.md

 1. Adding required resource to the MVC application

-	 - Navigate to the installation folder of %%ProductName%% 20%%ProductVersionShort%%: `%%InstallPath%%`

-	 - Copy the `js` and `css` folder to the root directory of your MVC application

-	 - Add reference to `Infragistics.Web.Mvc` assembly
+	- Add the %%ProductName%% NuGet package to your application's list of dependencies.

-	> **Note**: You should set `Copy Local` property of the reference of the dll to `true`.
+	- Add the %%ProductNameMVC%% NuGet package (based on the MVC version you use) to your application's list of dependencies.

 2. Declare the igTree in an MVC application